4-5 NOVEMBER 2026, The NEC Birmingham |

 Tata Steel UK Submits Hybrid Planning Application for EAF Steelmaking at Port Talbot

-Tata Steel UK has submitted its hybrid planning application to Neath Port Talbot Council for state of the art Electric Arc Furnace-based steelmaking at its Port Talbot steelworks.
+Tata Steel UK has submitted its hybrid planning application to Neath Port Talbot Council for state-of-the-art Electric Arc Furnace (EAF) based steelmaking at its Port Talbot steelworks.

-Following the UK Government’s signing of the Grant Funding Agreement (1) and the EAF design and supply agreement with Tenova (2), this is another significant step in the company’s commitment to decarbonising its steel production and securing a future for steelmaking in South Wales.
+Following the UK Government’s signing of the Grant Funding Agreement and the EAF design and supply agreement with Tenova, this is another significant step in Tata Steel’s commitment to decarbonising steel production and securing the future of steelmaking in South Wales.

-The application submission follows an extensive engagement programme that reached thousands of people including local residents, Tata Steel UK employees and statutory consultees, with the pre-application consultation having ended on 15 October.
+The application submission follows an extensive engagement programme, which reached thousands of people including local residents, Tata Steel UK employees, and statutory consultees.
+The pre-application consultation closed on 15 October.

 Neath Port Talbot Council will now conduct its own review and consultation on the proposed project, with a decision anticipated in early 2025.